ROunofF/wobot-plugins/README.md

  - install wobot (npm install wobot)
  - clone this repository to the desired directory

-To include a plugin in your bot use bot.loadPlugin();
+To include a plugin in your bot use bot.loadPlugin(); The first parameter is its name, and the second is a require() with the relative path to the file.

     bot.loadPlugin('response', require('./plugins/response'));

-Make sure to replace user id, password, and your room with your login info from http://hipchat.com).
+Some of my plugins use an API, and require the node module, request, which allows getting data rom external APIs.
+To install it, run the following command

+    npm install request

 Once this is all complete, run the following command in a terminal to launch your bot!